-Spoilers ahead for Star Wars: The Last Jedi.
-The most buzzed-about Star Wars speculations center around Rey, the current trilogy's Force prodigy.
-A wiry young woman who grew up tough, Rey's latent powers were revealed during her adventures in 2015's The Force Awakens.
+Spoilers ahead for The most buzzed-about Star Wars speculations center around Rey, the current trilogy's Force prodigy.
+A wiry young woman who grew up tough, Rey's latent powers were revealed during her adventures in 2015's Star Wars: The Last Jedi.
+The Force Awakens.
 Left on the planet Jakku as a child, she spent years waiting for whoever left her behind to return.
 The central mystery of her childhood is leading many to wonder who Rey's dad is, as The Last Jedi doesn't answer the question outright.

 The Force Awakens, wanting to learn more about who she is.
 In the trailer for The Last Jedi, Rey tells an unseen person, "I need someone to show me my place in all of this."
 So where does she fit in?

 extremely strong with her. ey and Kylo seem to have some sort of connection, and Snoke demands she be brought to him.
 Her past is unknown, even to her, but she intuitively knows a great deal, and has flashbacks to others' memories.
 Fans, of course, have already speculated on every possibility, some more plausible than others.
 So let's look at some of the stronger contenders for Rey's potential papa.

 Star Wars centered around Skywalkers, and fans would love it if it turned out Rey continued the tradition.
 Both Luke and Rey had isolated desert childhoods with their parents kept a mystery.
 Both have strong use of the Force — Rey even seeks out Luke to train her.
 It doesn't help that actor Mark Hamill, who plays Luke, takes every opportunity to tease fans with the possibility.
 But if fans really believe Rey's story mirrors Luke, then her dad would probably be a major plot twist instead of the most obvious guess, right?

 is a charming rascal).
 When Han and company fly the Millennium Falcon to the forest planet of Takodana, Rey exclaims, "I didn't know there was so much green in the whole galaxy," followed by what seems like a very guilty look from Han.
 Why would he feel guilt....unless he knew she'd spent her childhood alone on a desert planet after he abandoned her.
 If Rey is Han's kid, he would have wanted to hide her for safety after her older brother murdered all remaining Jedi.
 Though why wouldn't he hide with her?
 He is a smuggler after all...